 *Format of attachment files:

-1. 2-D, 3-D, and installation works: Please attach a digital image file in jpg. format and no more than 2MG for each work and save them on a flash drive or cloud drive according to the number sequence.

-2. Video/audio multi-media works: Please attach an abridged version (about 3 minutes) and a full-length video of each work and record the segments onto a flash drive or cloud drive according to the number sequence (e.g., Wang XX 1/3, 2/3, 3/3).
+1. Video/audio multi-media works: Please attach an abridged version (about 3 minutes) and a full-length video of each work and record the segments onto a flash drive or cloud drive according to the number sequence (e.g., Wang XX 1/3, 2/3, 3/3).

-3. For group exhibitions, each participating artist must fill out a copy of this form and attach relevant image or video files.
+2. For group exhibitions, each participating artist must fill out a copy of this form and attach relevant image or video files.